Mufumbwe

 24°48'0E with an altitude of 1069 metres (3510 feet).

-The main economic activity of the town is Agriculture with most of the population being involved in small scale farming.
+The main economic activity of the town is agriculture, with most of the population being involved in small-scale farming.
 The main crop grown in the area is maize.
 Most households in Mufumbwe maintain a year-round stock of maize which they use to make maize meal.
-The maize meal "Bunga" in Kikaonde the main Language of the Town is the staple food in Mufumbwe.
+Maize meal, (“bunga” in Kikaonde) is combined with boiling water to make nshima, the staple national food.

-The District has two chiefdoms namely Chizela and Mushima.
+The District has two chiefdoms: Chizela and Mushima.
 There are a total of 16 wards, namely Kashima west, Kashima East, Matushi, Munyambala, Kamabuta, Kalambo (Township), Chizela, Shukwe, Kikonge, Kalengwa, Kabipupu, Musonweji, Kaminzekenzeke, Mushima, Lalafuta and Miluji.